What is OCD?

 Obsessions

-Obsessions are typically accompanied by intense and uncomfortable feelings such as fear, disgust, uncertainty and doubt, or a feeling that things have to be done in a way that is “just right.”
+Obsessions are typically accompanied by intense and uncomfortable feelings such as fear, disgust, uncertainty, and/or doubt, or a feeling that things have to be done in a way that is “just right.”
 In the context of OCD, obsessions are time-consuming and get in the way of important activities the person values.
 This last part is extremely important to keep in mind as it, in part, determines whether someone has OCD — a psychological disorder — rather than an obsessive personality trait.

 A head with the acronym for obsessive compulsive disorder written on it.